Semicolonstartingtexts/conversationhubstandards/standards.md

 User, is provisioned as a person interacting with the server or an application of the effects applicable relevant to the server’s users, the default role of the server’s population beyond the owner of the endpoint

+Owner, the owner of the relaypoint, relay, node or the endpoint, without an administrator role, may stack or approve the stacking of the definition of the equal level in the definition hierarchy downwards on the hierarchy for themselves or others

-Administrator, initially the owner of the endpoint, administrators may pass on the administrator role and may designate moderators and other roles if the role is described by a stacked provision, but only an owner of the endpoint may designate a new amount of administrators or undesignate administrators, is the only role which may stack, change and unstack the definition of the server and provisions, administrators receive the general incoming connection requests when there aren’t moderators connected
+Administrator, initially the owner of the endpoint, administrators may pass on the administrator role and may designate moderators and other roles if the role is described by a stacked provision, but only an owner of the endpoint may designate a new amount of administrators or undesignate administrators, is the only role which may stack, change and unstack, or approve the act of stacking, changing or unstacking, the definition of what the administrator holds an administrator role on, and may do so with server provisions if the administrator is an administrator on a server, administrators receive the general incoming connection requests when there aren’t moderators connected

 Moderator, initially the administrator of the server, moderators may pass on the moderator role, but only an administrator of the server or an owner of the endpoint may designate a new amount of moderators and undesignate moderators, moderators can be stacked on rules and can’t be unstacked, or stacked on rules by users or other roles other than administrators and moderators, additionally, moderators receive the general incoming connection requests when connected